 As a parent it’s important to speak with your children about the potential risks in sharing a nude image.
 Similarly, it’s also important to discuss issues of consent and the implications of sharing a nude image of someone else as this can be considered an offence.

 How common is it?

-Research in New Zealand suggests that the rates of young people sharing nude images of themselves are relatively low (just 4% of young people aged between 14-17 surveyed had done so).
-What is more common however is pressure to share these images, with 1 in 5 young people having been asked to send a nude image.
+Sexting is considered a relatively common practice among teens.
+Estimates by researchers start at a low of 20 percent of teens and reach higher than 60 percent in some studies.
+Teenagers, however, believe that about 90 percent of their peers are sexting.
+This is an indicator that among teens, the behavior is considered normal, which has led to an increase in sexting behavior among this age group.
+What is also common is the pressure to share these images, with 1 in 5 young people having been asked to send a nude image.
 This is an alarming amount of expectation on our teenagers to send this content, which can be extremely damaging to their mental health and safety if shared.
 It’s important that as parents we teach our children that it isn’t actually as common as they might think and if they do get asked to they have every right to say no. Provide them with support and advice that isn't emotionally charged and remind them of the dangers they face if they do decide to send photos.

 What are the risks?

 Once you send an image to someone else it’s more difficult to control what might happen to it.
 Sharing naked or semi naked content, even in a trusted relationship, can cause issues.
 The images or videos could be widely reposted or shared as a “joke”, as a relationship ends or as friends become angry with each other.
 There are also situations where people blackmail others into sending more intimate images, by threatening to release the original image/video online if they don’t send more.
 It’s important that your child is aware that there are risks involved with sharing intimate images or videos.